greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 5. Click **Validate**.

 6. When the notification indicating the Validation was successful appears, click the link in the notification or click the **Validations** tab.
-Your results appear similar to the following:
+Your results show a successful Expectation and appear similar to the following:

     ![Validation Result 2](../img/snowflake/Validation-Result-2.png)

-    The Expectation is now successful.

 ## Step 6 - Fetch Metrics

 Now, you might be wondering if there is an easier way to create Expectations, instead of guessing at values or manually inspecting the data.
 Thankfully, GX Cloud allows you to fetch the metrics from your data directly so that you don't have to!